lynnlangit/learning-hadoop-and-spark/0a-Setup-Hadoop/GCP-Dataproc/README.md

-# Verify Dataproc Setup
+# Verify Dataproc VM Setup

-1. Setup a cluster
+1. Setup a cluster using GCE VMs
-2. Run a job
+2. Setup and Run a test Spark job
-3. Verify success
+3. Verify job run success in the web ui

 ----